frankjwu/airbox/README.md

 To retrieve your files, click the appropriate file name in the "Your Downloads" section.
 The pieces will be decrypted and pieced back together.

+A sample 10MB file is included in [the demo directory](sample.txt).
+You can upload it, download it, and then `diff` it with the original file.

 ## Improvements to be made

+- Improve stability: sometimes, decryption fails
 - Add redundancy for files
 - Don't upload your own files to your own Dropbox if we can avoid it
 - Improve algorithm for finding space: currently it just finds the person with the most space available for rent (attempting to put consecutive blocks on different accounts if available)
-- Improve stability: sometimes, decryption fails
 - Add more documentation